-The actual translation can also be divided into different stages and versions where one can move from rigid to less strict translations.
-The actual meaning of a word or a clause might be different in another language, but the original concept should be preserved at least in one of the stages of translating the text.
-In the example on page 15 the expression "his/her (?) white wind/breath got withered" serves as a metaphor or as a euphemism for the targeted meaning of "he/she died."
+the stages of translating the text.
+In the example on page 13 the expression "his/her (?) white wind/breath got withered" serves as a metaphor or as a euphemism for the targeted meaning of "he/she died."
 However, such a 'loose translation' can only be achieved by understanding the culturally-specific idiom which is used, thereby eliminating the subtleties of the original expression.